 Unlike Google Scholar, Academia.edu, or ResearchGate, ORCID is NOT primarily a research profile system (although it can serve that purpose).
 In fact, having and using an ORCID iD will facilitate the maintenance of researcher profiles that you already have.
 ORCID is an increasingly important part of the global research infrastructure, with many funding bodies and publishers now requiring it for grant applications and manuscript submissions.

 You do not need any endorsement from the University or the Library to register for an ORCID.
 Anyone can register directly on the ORCID website:

 Watch this video to find out more about ORCID:

 ORCID is a hub

-You can think of ORCID as a hub that facilitates the integration of the different parts of the scholarly communication infrastructure:
+ORCID is a hub that facilitates the integration of the different parts of the scholarly communication infrastructure:

 Library Home |